 In August 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date of ASU 2014-09 for all entities by one year.
 This update is effective for public business entities for annual reporting periods beginning after December 15, 2017, including interim periods within those reporting periods.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 ASU 2014-09 will become effective for us beginning 2018, which is when we plan to adopt this standard.
-The ASU permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initial application (the cumulative catch-up transition method).
+The ASU permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the cumulative catch-up transition method).
 The ASU also requires expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required about customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
-We are still in the process of evaluating the effect of adoption on our condensed consolidated financial statements and are currently assessing our contracts with customers.
-We anticipate we will expand our condensed consolidated financial statement disclosures in order to comply with ASU 2014-09.
+The Company plans to adopt this guidance using the cumulative catch-up method.
+We are still in the process of evaluating the effect of adoption on our condensed consolidated financial statements and are currently assessing our contracts with customers across each of its global operating segments.
+Our assessment is not yet complete and therefore we are unable to quantify the potential impacts.
+However, as most of our projects are short-term in nature and billed on at time and materials basis, we do not currently anticipate that the adoption of ASU 2014-09 will result in substantial changes to the overall pattern or timing of our revenu